Why Six Sigma Professionals Should Earn a PMP Certification

-Lean Six Sigma certification is essential for Individuals working in or pursuing quality assurance roles in industries, including manufacturing and finance, that are heavy users of Lean Six Sigma.
+A Lean Six Sigma online certification is essential for Individuals working in or pursuing quality assurance roles in industries, including manufacturing and finance, that are heavy users of Lean Six Sigma.
 As with PMP certification, LSS certification can expand your job opportunities and provide you with knowledge and skills that enable you to perform your job better.
 Additionally, your earnings potential increases with each level of LSS certification.
-PayScale reports that in the United States an operations manager with a Green Belt earns an average annual salary of $80,726 and a project manager with a Black Belt earns an average annual salary of $92,886.
+PayScale reports that in the United States an operations manager with a Green Belt earns an average annual salary of $80,726 and a project manager with a Six Sigma Black Belt Certification earns an average annual salary of $92,886.

 Keep in mind, though, that choosing which credential to pursue often isn’t a Lean Six Sigma vs. PMP proposition.
 They complement each other, and many professionals choose to earn both.

 How Professionals Can Benefit from Dual LSS and PMP Certification